 YAM Tunku Tun Aminah has considerable experience in heading private organizations across a broad range of industries.
 Currently, she is also the Chairperson of Berjaya Waterfront Sdn Bhd and Berjaya Assets Berhad.
-She also holds the KFC franchise in Stulang Laut, Johor Bahru.
+She also sits on the board of Berjaya Corporation Berhad and holds the KFC franchise in Stulang Laut, Johor Bahru.